BunnyValid/bookmarkletz/README.md

-# bookmarklet-hub
+# bookmarkletZ
-a bookmarklet hub for heaps of bookmarklets (sadly i suck at coding so just the scripts no actual hub)
+a bookmarklet respitory for heaps of bookmarklets
 ## I did not make any of these i just found these from websites listed below.
 1. https://github.com/TheRealMrGamz/Bookmarklets
 2. https://github.com/TacoGuy21/TacoHub/blob/main/Bookmarklet Taco Hub